dhellmann/pymotw-3/source/asyncio/io_coroutine.rst

    :lines: 9-19,50-57

-The ``echo_client`` coroutine takes arguments telling it where the server is, what messages to send, and which event loop to use.
+The ``echo_client`` coroutine takes arguments telling it where the server is and what messages to send.

 .. literalinclude:: asyncio_echo_client_coroutine.py
    :lines: 22